 The next step is to use your small craft brush (one for each colour of paint you have) and effectively trace the leaves with your brush.
 With these smaller leaves, I actually just painted the whole leaf and allowed my brush to ‘go outside the lines’ to achieve the organic, botanical look I was going for.
 Warning – your fingers WILL GET MESSY. 🙂

 I LOVE LOVE how it turned out!
+By the way, I’ve done some other DIY stamp projects too – check out this DIY Heart Shaped Rubber Stamp I made for Valentine’s Day!
 It took about three hours to dry completely from start to finish, so this is definitely a project that can be started and finished in less than a day.